localgovdrupal/docs/docs/src/devs/features/geo-technical.md

 ![Input the user name and password you got from ArcGIS](~@images/geo-technical--enabling-geocoder-03-configure-arcgistoken.png)

-##### Configure LocalGov Geo to use your new provider
+### Configure LocalGov Geo to use your new provider

-Which geocoders are used can be found at **Administration > Structure > Geo Type > Address > Manage form display**.
+Installed geocoders are found at **Administration > Structure > Geo Type > Address > Manage form display**.
 Configure the form address element to use the new Geocoder.
 You can have more than one geocoder, and order them if you want.

 ![Address field autocomplete widget settings with Arc GIS Online Token enabled](~@images/geo-technical--enabling-geocoder-04-configure-form.png)